 3cm piece of fresh ginger, peeled and roughly chopped

 1 tsp turmeric

 400 ml can organic coconut milk

 400 ml can organic chopped tomatoes

 2 tbsp groundnut oil

 1. Chop the chillies roughly (if you prefer your curry mild, remove the seeds first).
 Place the chopped chilli, with the garlic and ginger, in a food processor or pestle and mortar and grind down to a rough paste.
 Set to one side.

 2. Heat the groundnut oil over a high heat.
 Once the oil is hot, add the mustard seeds and cumin seeds and cook for 30 seconds, by which time they will have started to brown and give off a lovely aroma.
 Add the asafoetida and stir, then add the onions.
 Reduce the heat and stir until the onions have become soft and translucent.
 Add the garlic, chilli and ginger paste, sea salt, cubed pumpkin, lentils, ground cumin and turmeric.
 Stir to combine, making sure all the pumpkin and lentils are exposed to the oil.
-Now add the chopped tomatoes, coconut milk, curry leaves and 500 ml fresh water.
+Now add the chopped tomatoes, curry leaves and 500 ml fresh water.
 Stir, bring to the boil, then reduce the heat to a simmer.

 Tags: climate change